lex-node/governance/constitution/constitution.md

 4.23.
 The term "Exception Handling Addendum" refers to an addendum to this Constitution setting forth the agreement on the existence or non-existence of a MAEE and the actions to be taken, the agreements to be entered into, and the remedies to be sought in response thereto.
 An Exception Handling Proposal shall become an Exception Handling Addendum once the Council has signalled approval of the Proposal, represented by at least 50% of Stakeholders from the previous On-Chain DAO Treasury account depositing an equivalent Governance Stake into the custodial trust.
 Each Exception Handling Addendum shall automatically and without further action of the Council or Foundation be deemed incorporated into and to form a part of this Constitution.

 4.24.
 Once the Foundation has executed on the Addendum and the MAEE is resolved, the Foundation shall return all funds in the custodial trust (including Governance Stakes) to a protocol-owned DAO account and reimburse duplicate Governance Stakes.
 If the Foundation neglects to return the funds within 14 days, any member of the Council may lodge a complaint against the Foundation to the Cayman Island Summary Court.
-The decision resulting from the following court proceedings shall be non-appealable, binding and conclusive upon the Foundation and the Users of Pocket Network.
+The decision resulting from the following court proceedings shall be non-appealable, binding and conclusive upon the Foundation and the Users of the Pocket Network.

 4.25.
 If the Council disputes the existence of a MAEE, or does not wish to accept all or any part of the Foundation's Exception Handling Proposal, then the Council may simply abstain from depositing a Governance Stake into the Foundation's custodial trust account.
 If after 14 days at least 50% of the Council has neglected to signal support of the Proposal, and the Foundation refuses to return the DAO's funds to the original account, any member of the Council may lodge a complaint against the Foundation to the Cayman Island Summary Court.
-The decision resulting from the following court proceedings shall be non-appealable, binding and conclusive upon the Foundation and the Users of Pocket Network.
+The decision resulting from the following court proceedings shall be non-appealable, binding and conclusive upon the Foundation and the Users of the Pocket Network.

 #### Access Control List (ACL)

 ##### Extensibility, Automation & the Signaling Era

 4.26.
-The Foundation multi-sig will hold all ACL permissions at launch, but the Council may work to automate (and thus disintermediate) the Executive function by building a cross-chain integration between Pocket Network and the Council's Aragon Agent (or a similar smart contract representative).
+The Foundation multi-sig will hold all ACL permissions at launch, but the Council may work to automate (and thus disintermediate) the Executive function by building a cross-chain integration between the Pocket Network and the Council's Aragon Agent (or a similar smart contract representative).
 The period before automatic cross-chain execution is achieved will be referred to as the Signaling Era.

 ##### Executive Veto During & After the Signaling Era

 4.27.
 During the Signaling Era, the Foundation will retain a veto on all Governance Transactions as a failsafe.
-This veto falls within their Right to Refuse as part of their duty to steward Pocket Network.
+This veto falls within their Right to Refuse as part of their duty to steward the Pocket Network.

 4.28.
 After the Signaling Era, the Foundation will still retain the right to veto (and the responsibility to sign) Governance Transactions that may involve parties who have not consented to this Constitution per ‘Informed Consent’.
 Before the Signaling Era officially ends, mechanisms must be developed that enable the Foundation to execute their custodial responsibilities in response to MAEEs, per ‘Qualified Code Deference and the Foundation's Custodial Rights & Responsibilities’.